 At 3,776 meters above sea level, Mount Fuji or Fujisan is the highest and most famous mountain in Japan.
 It is located on the main island of Honshu on the borders of the Shizuoka and Yamanashi prefectures and, when the weather is clear, is even visible from Tokyo.
 It has been since 2013 part of the UNESCO World Heritage.

-It is a stratovolcano on the Pacific Ring of Fire, which is classified as active, but with a low risk of eruption.
+Mount Fuji is a stratovolcano on the Pacific Ring of Fire, which is classified as active, but with a low risk of eruption.
 Its last known eruption was in 1707 and lasted about two weeks.
 At the northern foot of the mountain are the five Fuji lakes.

 In Shinto, Mount Fuji has been sacred for centuries and around it are more than 1,300 so-called Sengen shrines.
 The mountain also plays an important role in Buddhism, because in the so-called Shugendo, climbing a mountain is viewed as an expression of faith.
 Due to the strikingly symmetrical volcanic cone, Fuji is widely regarded as the most beautiful mountain in the world and is often viewed as a symbol of Japan.
 At the same time, it is a popular subject in Japanese art and can be found, among other things, in the famous woodblock prints by the artist Hokusai.
 Fuji is also the subject of many poems in literature.

 Four hiking routes lead from different starting points to the summit of Mount Fuji: Yoshida Route, Subashiri Route, Gotemba Route and Fujinomiya Route.
-Climbing Mount Fuji is only permitted during the summer months from mid-July to mid-September; the routes and mountain huts are closed out of season.
+Climbing Mount Fuji is only permitted during the summer months from mid-July to mid-September; the routes and mountain huts are officially closed out of season.

 후지산은 해발 3776m으로 일본에서 가장 높은 산이다. 후지산은 유네스코 세계문화유산으로도 이미 너무나도 잘 알려져 있다. 매년 20만 명이 넘는 사람들이 후지산 정상까지 오른다(그 중 매년 30% 이상이 외국인이다).